 A vaporizing medical device, compared to smoking, dramatically lowers concentrations of toxic compounds such as carbon monoxide, ammonia and polyaromatic carbohydrates (PACs).
 Compared to smoking, consistent, reproducible THC extraction is possible, delivering higher therapeutic levels of THC.

-Currently we are working with other highly specialised companies on the development of more sophisticated vaporization devices such as:
+Bedrocan has worked with highly specialised companies on the development of more sophisticated vaporization devices such as:

 A recent patient survey showed an incredible 97.3 % of the respondents using oil to treat cancer and its symptoms.
 Most of these patients use it without a prescription.
 Some patients firmly believe that cannabis oil is capable of curing cancer, a claim often backed up with patient anecdotes of such treatment success.
 Laboratory studies do indeed show a potential effect of cannabinoids on isolated cancer cells in a petri-dish and in lab animals, but it is too early to claim that consumption of medicinal cannabis may cure human cancer.